MobCat/MobCats-original-xbox-game-list/ListKey.md

 A timestamp of when the xbe's certificate was generated, this is not a release date, but it's close enough.
 And will give you an idea of when the game was made.
 Like for eg. the Chihiro arcade media board thing, we can confirm that any game that has it is from around 2003+ and games that don't, are made at launch or up until then.
 I need to do some more homework to see what XDK revision came out then that devs had to upgrade to and test out this default flag.

+**\[XDK Version\]**
+This is the version of the xbox develment kit that was used to compile this defult.xbe Sometimes a game will have miltible

 **\[MD5 Checksum\]**
 This is a unique MD5 checksum of the xbe this info was pulled from.
 If your xbe has the same checksum but not the same info, we have issues...